 Product photography is all about beautifying a product using various lights sources and modifiers along with apt background.
 While product photography is fun to do, it requires patience and time to capture desired photos.
-You can click product photos for your own use or to sell products on e-commerce, which is a booming industry now days.
+You can click product photos for your own use or to sell products on e-commerce, which is a booming industry nowadays.

 How exactly to go with product photography?
-Listed below are top 6 product photography tips which can help you achieve professional level results.
+Listed below are top 6 product photography tips which can help you achieve professional-level results.

 Use a Tripod

-In product photography, one needs patience to get the perfect photo as it might take hours of moving lights and adjusting reflector cards.
-In this situation you cannot afford to shoot handheld as you would not get the same frame every time you shoot.
+In product photography, one needs the patience to get the perfect photo as it might take hours of moving lights and adjusting reflector cards.
+In this situation, you cannot afford to shoot handheld as you would not get the same frame every time you shoot.
 This is the reason why you should use a steady tripod while shooting products so that you can work with the placement of lights and the light modifiers and simply click the shutter release button on the camera.

-The size, shape and the position of light source makes or breaks a product photo.
+The size, shape and the position of light source make or breaks a product photo.
 When we talk about the light source, it can be either continuous light, strobe light (flash) or a studio light.
 It is advisable not to mix two different types of light sources.

 To achieve smooth and equally distributed lighting on the product, use a big light modifier such as a soft box or a sheet of butter-paper (parchment paper) placed in front of the light source.
 To achieve well-lit product photo, use two light sources, both placed opposite to each other and at an angle of 90 degrees to the left and right of the product.

-If you only have a single light source, don't worry as using a reflector or a sheet of white paper can help you reflect back the light coming from the light source towards the product.
+If you only have a single light source, don’t worry about using a reflector or a sheet of white paper can help you reflect back the light coming from the light source towards the product.

 As you would be using a tripod to keep your camera stationary, and your subject would be fixed at one place too, it is better to switch your lens to manual focus mode.
 Manual focus would allow you to focus on the exact point without any error, thus giving your sharp output.